 Another option: Exploring sensory play.
 “Sensory play is the practice of removing one or more of your senses to increase the sensation of the remaining senses in the bedroom,” Kenna Cook, sex educator and pleasure professional at O.school, tells Bustle.
 “This means using blindfolds or headphones to block out noise and light while your partner caresses your body.
 Removing sight and sound from an intimate experience heightens your sense of touch.”

-If you’re spending a long time on one nip at the expense of the other one, take a trip to the other side.
+You may think that if you’re spending a long time on one nip at the expense of the other one, you should take a trip to the other side.
+The truth is, though, focusing on both boobs as opposed to one isn’t necessary, as Chase explains.
+“It’s really individual preference.”
+If your partner does enjoy both breasts being paid attention to, then make sure you alternate.
 This will allow the first one to reset and be more in tune with a range of sensations.
-If your partner is really into nipple play, try using a free hand to mimic the motions your mouth is making, using your lips on one nipple and your hand on the other.

-The tissue of the breast can feel different based on where you are in their cycle.
-This is usually a day or two before your menstrual cycle (for trans women, it’s usually a day or so after you’ve taken your hormones).
-Use extra care on these days because the tissue is often tender and ouchy.
+For people who menstruate, the tissue of the breast can feel different based on where you are in their cycle — it’s called cyclical mastalgia.
+This is usually a day or two before your menstrual cycle (for trans women, it’s usually a day or so after you’ve taken your hormones), but it can also occur at different times.
+Use extra care on these days because the tissue is often tender and painful.

 While nipples tend to get most of the attention, the whole breast can be a bounty of sensation.
-Explore the crease on the underside of her breast.
-Try kissing your partner’s ribcage on her sides.
+Explore the crease on the underside of the breast.
+Try kissing your partner’s rib cage on their sides.
 Give some love to their clavicle, cleavage, and even the top of their armpit.

 “Try two different touches or strokes, and ask your partner what feels best.
 Touch two different parts of their body and ask what they like the most,” suggests Vanessa Marin, a licensed sex therapist and psychotherapist in San Francisco, CA.